coffeecupcoding/tprt/README.rst

 - Take another pass at reducing the number of command-line options, while maintaining those critical to use with supervisor systems
 - Add validation of the redis initialization parameters
-- Reconsider the use of the 'daemon' module, the original homegrown daemon code was cleaner and just needed a few additional features
+- Reconsider the use of the 'python-daemon' module, the original homegrown daemon code was cleaner and just needed a few additional features
 - Evaluate the "something's wrong" responses, as some of them should cause the socket to be closed (and re-opened?)
 - Provide tools to ease migration from postgrey to tprt